tigawanna/sqlite-sync/README.md

 ### For a Complete Example

-See the [Simple Todo Database example](./examples/simple-todo-db/) for a comprehensive walkthrough including:
+See the [examples](./examples/simple-todo-db/) directory for a comprehensive walkthrough including:
 - Multi-device collaboration
 - Offline scenarios
 - Row-level security setup